kutaybuyukkorukcu/TicketAmator/README.md

-Project for my sophomore year programming class at my university
+Project for my junior year programming class at my university